Frequently Asked Questions (FAQ)

 A: Since most revenues and expenses are associated with academic units, the new model will give schools greater control over their revenue and their expenditures, thus encouraging entrepreneurialism as well as effective and efficient deployment of resources.
 With this control comes greater accountability.
 When properly constructed and managed, the benefit of the new model is to allow academic units to respond better to opportunities, manage their risks, and achieve high levels of quality in faculty scholarship, student achievement, public service, and patient care.

 A: The decision to move to a new internal financial model was made by President Sullivan and is fully supported by the Board of Visitors.
-President Sullivan appointed Executive Vice President and Chief Operating Officer Michael Strine and Executive Vice President and Provost John Simon, as the Executive Co-sponsors of the project to develop the new internal financial model.
-The Executive Co-sponsors chair a Steering Committee including all deans and selected vice presidents who are guiding development and who will ultimately approve the model and oversee its ongoing development and maintenance.
-The Steering Committee is aided by a Core Workgroup that is developing modeling tools and presenting model scenarios for consideration.
+President Sullivan appointed Executive Vice President and Chief Operating Officer Pat Hogan and Executive Vice President and Provost John Simon, as the Executive Co-sponsors of the project to develop the new internal financial model.
+In the planning stages, the Executive Co-sponsors chaired a Steering Committee including all deans and selected vice presidents who guided development.
+The Steering Committee was aided by a Core Workgroup that developed modeling tools and presented model scenarios for consideration.
 The Board of Visitors will be updated regularly as this work progresses.

 A: Yes.
 While it is quite likely that not all academic units across grounds will be able to support themselves with the tuition and fees that they generate, the goal of the new financial model is to enable each school to set its academic priorities and be able to develop a sustainable financial plan to make measurable progress toward aspirational goals for quality.
 Under the new internal financial model, deans and their faculty will be made more aware of subsidies needed to provide appropriate levels of support for units essential to the mission that cannot be self-sustaining.
 Design principles driven by desired incentives will guide the development of methods of allocating revenues and expenses.
 Finally, the new model will need to be phased in over a period of time so as to not disrupt operations.